 The Company was required to mandatorily redeem 10% of the total aggregate principal amount outstanding, or \$11,000, of the Company's 3.875% Variable Interest Senior Convertible Debentures due 2026 (the "Debentures") on June 15, 2011.
 Other than the holders of \$7 principal amount of the Debentures, who had 10% of their aggregate principal amount of Debentures mandatorily redeemed, each holder of the notes chose to convert its pro-rata portion of the \$11,000 of principal into the Company's common stock.
-The Company recorded accelerated interest expense related to the converted debt of \$1,217 for the three and six months ended June 30, 2011, on the conversion of the \$11,000 of notes into 685,005 shares of common stock.
-The debt conversion resulted in a non-cash financing transaction of \$10.993.
+The Company recorded non-cash accelerated interest expense related to the converted debt of \$1,217 for the nine months ended September 30, 2011, on the conversion of the \$11,000 of notes into 719,256 shares of common stock.
+The debt conversion resulted in a reclass from debt to equity in the amount of \$10,993.